Chr157i4n/OpenGL_Game/Info/game_engine.md

 **Object Movement**
+The Movement of all objects needs to be indepentant of the framerate.
+If the game adds the movement to the position every frame without considering the framerate, it works perfectly fine, if the framerate is constant at 60 fps.
+But if the framerate (without VSync) is much higher than 60, the movement is added to the position a lot more often.
+And therefore the speed is higher at higher framerate.
+To solve this the time between two frames (delta time) needs to be measured.
+When the Engine then multiplies the movement with the current delta time, the object move further per frame, when the framerate is low.
+Then the movement is the same with differente framerates.
+When the Player wants to jump a constant impulse needs to be added and the gravity must also bei multiplied with the delta time before beeing added to the movement.

 **Model and Texture loading**
+I Export the models made in Blender to the FBX format, but that is not important, since the used model loading Libary Assimp can import many different formats.
+I programmed a second model converting tool, which obtains the needed information from the model file and write them into a binary modeling file (.bmf).
+The Model currently must contain a texture and a normal map per mesh.

 **Configuration (loading and saving)**
 For saving the configuration the engine uses a .ini file.
 It ignores comments, empty lines and sections.